makersacademy/bowling-challenge/README.md

 Game - responsible for keeping track of the frames.

-Frame  - responsible for working out it's score, including deciding if it had achieved a spare or a srike bonus.
+Frame  - responsible for working out its score, including deciding if it had achieved a spare or a strike bonus.

 ![Class diagram](docs/domainmodelBowling.png)